RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/SetSpriteString.md

 Converts a string into a sprite string.
 Calling this function will replace each character with a frame index and prepare it for drawing.

 ## Parameters
 - `aniFrames`
-The sprite animation to use frames from.
+The SpriteAnimation to use frames from.
 - `listID`
 The index of the animation in the animation list to use frames from.
 - `string`
 The string to apply the frame indices to.